prismv/DB48X-on-DM42/help/db50x.md

 The `Kill` instruction stops the execution of the program currently being debugged.

+## Run

+The `Run` command is intended to run programs or resume their execution.

+* If a program is currently stopped, then it resumes its execution.
+  This can be used to resume execution when a program is waiting for input from the `Prompt` command.
+* Otherwise, `Run` evaluates the top of the stack like `Evaluate`.
 # Variables

 Variables are named storage for RPL values.